History of education in Brunei: Colonial influence and formal education system

 Due to a shortage of professionals in the sector, the first Malay primary school was founded in 1914 with the intention of offering formal education, including instruction in basic reading and writing in Roman script.
 Because no dedicated structure had been constructed, this school temporary began operations in the mosque of Brunei Town.
 The mosque was the best location for educational activity at the time. at reality, teaching at the mosque will not only reassure parents that this new education system does not violate religious law, but it also pique their interest in allowing their kids to participate in the newly introduced education system.

 At the time, there were thirty pupils, all of whom were male.
 The school was then relocated to the old Pejabat Monopoli building.
 The Brunei Town Malay school closed for a few weeks in 1915 as a result of the inability to find a suitable substitute for a deceased teacher.
 To house the current school, a school and teacher's residence were constructed in the same year.
 The old Lapau has been replaced with a new one, and the Front Hall with its stone pillars was then operational.

 To provide more regular schooling for their children, the Chinese community in Brunei Town, also founded a Chinese school in 1916, located in a shophouse.
 There are 38 students enrolled in this institution as of right now.
 Mandarin is the language of instruction at this school.
 Children in Brunei receive an education in English schools in addition to their Islamic, Malay, and Chinese studies.
 Those who need an English education until the establishment of English government schools were forced to attend mission schools or travel overseas.
 The government sends students to Labuan who are enrolled in English-language schools abroad.
 Since 1919, this service has been made to two students annually.
 That went on until 1941.

 Chung Hwa Middle School, the oldest Chinese school in Brunei today, was founded in 1922.
 A government-run English school was supposed to be established in Brunei in the 1920s, but the proposal was put on hold because of worries that pupils attending English schools—which are primarily supervised by Christian administrators—might be influenced by Christian doctrine.
 Bruneian wazir dignitaries consisting of Pengiran Bendahara Pengiran Anak Abdul Rahman, Pengiran Pemancha Pengiran Anak Muhammad Yassin and Pengiran Shahbandar Pengiran Anak Hashim, took the decision to start officially teaching religious topics at a Malay school at Jalan Pemancha, in 1931, realising the need of religious education.
-The first girls' school, the Raja Isteri Girls' High School (STPRI), was established in 1930Efn|In 1955, work on a new school started, and it was finished in 1957 with a student body of just 24.
+The first girls' school, the Raja Isteri Girls' High School (STPRI), was established in 1930.
+(Note: In 1955, work on a new school started, and it was finished in 1957 with a student body of just 24.)